Jesus gave an important command to his disciples and to all Christians. He told them to love each other. ‘To love other people’ was not a new command

 The phrase, “value others” stands out as key to how we handle ourselves during these difficult days.
-As followers of Jesus, we need to consider our posture in light of COVID-19, racial injustice, severe weather events, wildfires and other critical events.
+As followers of Jesus, we need to consider our posture considering racial injustice, severe weather events, wildfires, the Israelis vs Palestinians, and other critical events.
 So, how should believers respond?

 1. Stay Humble

 Philippians 2:5 NIV In your relationships with one another, have the same mindset as Christ Jesus: